civol/HDLRuby/README.md

 Where:

-- `function name` is the name of the function.
+ * `function name` is the name of the function.
-- `arguments` is the list of arguments of the function.
+ * `arguments` is the list of arguments of the function.
-- `code` is the code of the function.
+ * `code` is the code of the function.

 __Notes__:

 - Functions have their own scope, so that any declaration within a function is local.
 It is also forbidden to declare interface signals (input, output or inout) within a function.

-- Similarly to Ruby proc objects, the last statement of a function's code serves as return value.
-For instance the following function returns `1` (in this example the function does not have any argument):
+- Like the Ruby proc objects, the last statement of a function's code serves as return value.
+For instance, the following function returns `1` (in this example the function does not have any argument):

    ```ruby
    function :one { 1 }
    ```

-- Functions can accept any kind of object as argument, including variadic arguments or blocks of code as shown bellow with a function which apply the code passed as argument to all the variadic arguments of `args`:
+- Functions can accept any kind of object as argument, including variadic arguments or blocks of code as shown below with a function which apply the code passed as argument to all the variadic arguments of `args`:

    ```ruby
    function :apply do |*args, &code|